christopherfriberg/christopherfriberg/_pages/resume.md

 >
 >Analyze current clients’ accounts to provide a business health review and success plan.

-Provide exemplary customer service as the initial recipient of all client tickets.
+Provided exemplary customer service as the initial recipient of all client tickets.

->Oversee the Client Support Manager to ensure all incoming tickets receive a rapid response (<60 min).
+>Oversaw the Client Support Manager and ensured all incoming tickets received a rapid response.
 >
->Investigate client issues, executing SQL queries as necessary to retrieve data.
+>Investigated client issues, executing SQL queries as necessary to retrieve data.
 >
->Create a knowledge base for existing clients.
-(FAQ, User Guides, Release Notes, etc.)
+>Created a knowledge base (FAQs, User Guides and Release Notes) for existing clients using Zendesk.

-Perform Quality Assurance and User Acceptance Testing.
+Performed Quality Assurance and User Acceptance Testing.

->Test pending fixes/features and document bugs or errors.
+>Tested pending fixes/features and documented bugs or errors.
 >
->Process client feedback and create detailed feature requests; confirm resulting features address clients’ needs.
+>Processed client feedback and created any corresponding feature requests; confirmed resulting features addressed the clients’ needs.

-####**Catalog Manager & Data Analyst**, AgentRetail, Quincy, MA
+####**Catalog Manager & Data Analyst** - AgentRetail, Quincy, MA

 October 2011 - August 2014